vaishnavi-gawali/IPL-Analysis-using-Power-BI/README.md

 5.On the Player Profile page, implemented slicers and edit interactions to manage visual interactions across multiple visualizations on the same page.

 The comprehensive report is now available for analyzing team performance.

+For more insights on this report, checkout - https://medium.com/@vaishnavi.gawali29/ipl-analysis-using-power-bi-fc649532b85d